-Make-up your favourite cup-cake recipe and leave to cool.
-Make icing by combining 250g softened butter, 3 cups sifted icing sugar, 2 Tbsp milk and pink food colouring.
-Smooth ¼ of the icing over cakes.
-Add remaining icing to piping bag and pipe onto cupcakes in brain patterns using tip 44, 45, or 46.
+Create your favourite cupcake recipe and leave to cool.
+Make the frosting by combining 250g softened butter, 3 cups sifted icing sugar, 2 tbsp milk, and pink food colouring.
+Smooth ¼ of the frosting over the cupcake.
+Add the remaining frosting to piping bag and pipe all around the cupcake in brain patterns using a petal decorating tip.

 Place glace cherries in the centre of lychees from a can.
 Add to a jug of raspberry cordial or raspberry soda.

-Wrap fine strips of puff pastry around cheerio sausages and cook under the grill on 180°C for 6 – 8 minutes.
+Wrap fine strips of puff pastry around sausages and cook bake at 180°C for 6-8 minutes.
 Decorate with mustard or tomato sauce eyes.

 Place large white marshmallows on plate.
 Cut licorice strips to appropriate size for legs and stick to marshmallows with a dab of icing.
-Add eyes with black gel tube icing or icing pen.
+Add eyes with black gel tube icing or edible pen.

 Make ham or polony sandwiches.
-Cut out in shape of hand using cutter or trace around own hand.
-Insert blanched, sliced almonds to tips for fingernails and drizzle with tomato sauce ‘blood’.
+Cut out in the shape of a hand using cutter or trace around your own hand.
+Place blanched, sliced almonds to tips for fingernails and drizzle with tomato sauce ‘blood’.

 Dim the lights and serve with some bloodcurdling sound effects.
 Your adult guests may enjoy some steaming pumpkin punch in the meantime.